Technical Debt as a Product-Engineering Issue

 How do we decide what technical debt is important?
 We need good cost-benefit analysis and some measure of impact: "how much will it cost us if we don't take care of this?"
 This estimation is often vague because nobody can predict the future.
 That makes it even more important to approach the impact with as much business mindset as possible.

-It turns out that the line between product managers and engineers has to be blurry if we want to keep technical debt under control.
 We can observe technical debt as a part of the product that needs changes.
 Like any feature that brings value, removing tech debt also brings value.
-That implies prioritization.
-And for prioritization, we need to know the value that resolving technical debt will create.
+That implies prioritization and putting tech debt handling on the roadmaps.
+To do that, we need to know the value that resolving technical debt will create.

 One possible process for handling technical debt